aleppard/argus/README.md

 | `!brave` | Run the query directly on Brave |
 | `!ddg` | Run the query directly on DuckDuckGo |
 | `!g` | Run the query directly on Google |

+Queries can be prefixed with "@" for Firefox style at queries, e.g.

+    @amazon Wuthering heights

 ### ISO 8601 / UTC Dates